tdr24008/commit-streak-bot/README.md

 ## ⚙️ Motivation

 This project critiques the idea that commit activity is a meaningful proxy for engineering ability or passion.
-While it automates green squares, it also serves as a reminder: real dedication often happens quietly-through thoughtful work, learning, and rest—not just visible contributions.
+While it automates green squares, it also serves as a reminder: real dedication often happens quietly - through thoughtful work, learning, and rest - not just visible contributions.

 ## 🛠 How to Use It